-As the ongoing pandemic hits the half-year mark, workers across industries are under historic pressures.
+As the challenges of the pandemic continue, workers across industries are under historic pressures.
 Employees are facing a great deal of uncertainty about their jobs, remote work environments and the future.
-In our always-on culture, the pandemic has further blurred the lines between work and home, pushing the workday nearly 50 minutes longer (on average).
+In our always-on culture, the pandemic has further blurred the lines between work and home, pushing extending the workday by nearly fifty minutes (on average).
 This is where benefit solutions come in.

 High rates of mental distress in the workplace